Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 - New Wikibook published - [[The Lionsberg Blueprint - Manifesto For Worksite Earth 2.0]]
 - Traveled to Barcelona, South Africa, Dubai, exploring ways for the [[Meta Project]] to advance and reconciling strategic plans and milestones with network elements.
+- Progressively realized that it is not feasible to execute the [[Meta Project]] through a joint venture of existing organizations or networks, and that something entirely [[New]] must emerge, rooted in Individual Agency and Free Will.

 ## September 2023